The Audacious Career of Journalist Nellie Bly

 Nellie Bly

 For the next two years, Nellie Bly continued to work undercover exposing injustices and corruption where ever she found them.
-Among her most daring exploits, she arranged to be thrown into a New York City jail, suffering and exposing the cruel treatment of female inmates by the guards.
-She next worked in a textile factory sweatshop to write about the horrid treatment of women workers by the owners and foremen.
-She wrote shocking exposes in the New York World of both areas, again leading to political reforms.
+Among her most daring exploits, she arranged to be thrown into a New York City jail.
+There she suffered and later exposed the cruel treatment of female inmates by the male guards.
+She next worked in a textile factory sweatshop for weeks.
+Nellie then wrote about the horrid treatment of women workers by the greedy owners and leering foremen.
+She wrote shocking exposes in the New York World, again leading to long overdue political reforms.

-Bly became an international celebrity when she circled the globe alone by ship, train, horse, and balloon in just 72 DAYS, well ahead of Verne’s male hero, Phileas Fogg.
+It was Nellie Bly’s own idea.
+She became an international celebrity when she circled the globe alone by ship, train, horse, and balloon in 1889.
+Nellie took with her just the dress she was wearing, an overcoat, several changes of underwear, and toiletries in a small travel bag.
+She managed to do it in just 72 DAYS, well ahead of Verne’s male hero, Phileas Fogg.
 For a woman to do this alone without a male traveling companion was unprecedented.
-She took with her just the dress she was wearing, an overcoat, several changes of underwear, and toiletries in a small travel bag.
-Millions followed her telegraphed journey, resulting in international fame for her, and vastly increased newspaper sales for Mr. Pulitzer.
-She came back to the U.S. a famous woman.
+Millions followed her telegraphed journey as she sent back correspondence.
+It resulting in international fame for her, and vastly increased newspaper sales for Mr. Pulitzer.
+She came back to the U.S. a famous woman across America.

 Elizabeth Cochrane Seaman AKA Nellie Bly

-Just prior to World War I, Nellie moved to Austria where, due to the global war, she was forced to stay for the entire duration until 1918.
+Just prior to World War I, Nellie moved to Austria where, due to the global war, the government forced her to stay for the entire duration until 1918.
 On her arrival back in the US, she decided to return to her first love, Journalism.
 Joining the New York Journal, she reported on Women’s Suffrage, labor unrest, and similar causes.
-She she never quite returned to the celebrity status she enjoyed while in her twenties.
-Elizabeth Cochrane Seaman remained a hard-working journalist until her death of pneumonia in 1922 at only 57.
+She never quite returned to the celebrity status she enjoyed while in her twenties.
+Elizabeth Cochrane Seaman remained a hard-working journalist until her death of pneumonia in New York City in 1922 at only 57.

 Throughout her remarkable life, Nellie Bly exposed countless corruptions and injustices towards women, the sick, and those living in poverty.
 Her bravery and courage opened the profession to new generations of female journalists for decades and even centuries to come.
-In 1981, her heroic life was turned into a television movie, The Adventures of Nellie Bly, starring actress Linda Purl.
+Her heroic life was turned into a Broadway musical, opera and several movies including, The Adventures of Nellie Bly, starring actress Linda Purl.
+In 1998, the National Women’s Hall of Fame inducted Elizabeth Cochrane (aka Nellie Bly) posthumously.

 For more by historical writer Paul Andrews, click BOOKS.